teresabowe/booking-system/README.md

 - https://deskbooking.herokuapp.com/167/update_booking/
 - https://deskbooking.herokuapp.com/167/delete_booking/

 A bad URL was entered in the address bar and the URL below was copied to the Nu Html Checker.
 The result shows no errors or warnings.
-This is because the custom error template was loaded.
+This is because a custom error template was loaded.

 - https://deskbooking.herokuapp.com/badurl/